 1. Visit the forts in San Juan

-There are two historic forts in San Juan, Castillo San Felipe del Morro (El Morro) and Castillo San Cristobal.
-Spain built these fortifications to secure their position in the Caribbean and to protect the city of San Juan.
+There are two historic forts in San Juan, and they are probably the top attractions in San Juan.
+These are known as Castillo San Felipe del Morro (El Morro) and Castillo San Cristobal.
+Spain built these fortifications to secure their position in the Caribbean and protect the city of San Juan.
 The forts are similar, yet different enough that kids will enjoy exploring them both.
 El Morro is the larger of the two and you can either take the free trolley between them or walk, they are about a mile apart.
-Buy a pass that covers a visit to both sites, the kids will learn something new at each fort and enjoy exploring the historic grounds.
+Buy a pass that covers a visit to both sites, the kids will learn something new at each fort and enjoy exploring the historic grounds. *Special note, if your kids are

 2. Hike through El Yunque rainforest and play in the waterfalls